-Figure 4: Extract of the 1 in 250 000 SAHRIS PalaeoMap map (Council of Geosciences) indicating the location of the proposed development.
+Figure 15: Extract of the 1 in 250 000 SAHRIS PalaeoMap map (Council of Geosciences).
+Approximate location of the proposed development is indicated in yellow.

-Colour Sensitivity Required Action

-RED VERY HIGH Field assessment and protocol for finds is

-required

-ORANGE/YELLOW HIGH desktop study is required and based on the

-outcome of the desktop study, a field

-assessment is likely

-GREEN MODERATE desktop study is required

-BLUE LOW no palaeontological studies are required

-however a protocol for finds is required

-GREY INSIGNIFICANT/ZERO no palaeontological studies are required

-WHITE/CLEAR UNKNOWN these areas will require a minimum of a desktop

-study.
-As more information comes to light,

-SAHRA will continue to populate the map.
+Colour Sensitivity Required Action RED VERY HIGH Field assessment and protocol for finds is required ORANGE/YELLOW HIGH Desktop study is required and based on the outcome of the desktop study, a field GREEN MODERATE assessment is likely Desktop study is required BLUE LOW No palaeontological studies are required however a protocol for finds is required GREY INSIGNIFICANT/ZERO No palaeontological studies are required WHITE/CLEAR UNKNOWN These areas will require a minimum of a desktop study.
+As more information comes to light, SAHRA will continue to populate the map.

-According to the SAHRIS palaeo-sensitivity map (Figure 4), there is a very high chance of finding fossils in the red area, a high chance in the orange area and a moderate chance in the green area.
-The grey area is unfossiliferous.
+According to the SAHRIS PalaeoSensitivity map (Figure 4) there is moderate chance of finding fossils in the green area and a zero chance in the grey area.

-" GEOGRAPHICAL LOCATION OF THE SITE
+6 GEOGRAPHICAL LOCATION OF THE SITE